huishenlab/biscuit/docs/subcommands/biscuit_bc.md

 General Options:
     -h, --help             This help

-Note: When writing to stdout, reads 1 and 2 will alternate (i.e., are interleaved)
+Note 1: When writing to stdout, reads 1 and 2 will alternate (i.e., are interleaved) Note 2: Also adds an artificial UMI (AAAAAAAA) for compatibility purposes and to serve
+        as a placeholder for future UMI work

 ```